datarobot/datarobot-user-models/public_fips_dropin_environments/python3_sklearn/README.md

-# Python 3 Scikit-Learn FedRamp-compliant Drop-In Template Environment
+# Python 3 Scikit-Learn FIPS-compliant Drop-In Template Environment

-This template environment can be used to create artifact-only FedRamp-compliant scikit-learn custom models.
+This template environment can be used to create artifact-only FIPS-compliant scikit-learn custom models.
 Your custom model directory needs only contain your model artifact if you use the environment correctly.

-While it is not guaranteed to be fully FedRAMP compliant, it is a significant step in that direction.
+While it is not guaranteed to be fully FIPS-compliant, it is a significant step in that direction.
 We'll be working to make it fully compliant in the future.

 ## Supported Libraries